vandatud/docker-elasticsearch/README.md

-# docker-elasticsearch
-VANDA - Elasticsearch Container
+# VANDA - Elasticsearch Container

+_This image is only intended for being part of the VANDA Deap Learning Stack!_

+TODO